- 1 Map for this guide

-This 1.3-mile park is located right next to the coastline and offers beautiful Long Island Sound views.
+This 1.3-mile park is located right next to the beaches and offers beautiful Long Island Sound views.
 Walk, bike, or relax on benches, conveniently located along its path.
 It’s one of the best things to do in New Haven, Connecticut on a beautiful, leisurely day.

 Enjoy the view from Lighthouse Point Park

 Situated on Long Island Sound, the park is built on the site of a Revolutionary War battle.
-It’s a beautiful area to add to your New Haven itinerary.
+This shoreline park a beautiful area to add to your New Haven itinerary.

 There are two main features of Lighthouse Point Park.
 First, the Five Mile Point Lighthouse, originally built in 1805 and decommissioned in 1877, was added to the National Registry of Historic Landmarks in 1990.

-Secondly, the park’s antique Carousel was built in 1916 in the folk art style.
-After closing in the 1970s due to weather damage, the City of New Haven restored the Carousel a decade later and it became listed on the National Registry of Historic Places.
+Secondly, the antique Lighthouse Point Carousel was built in 1916 in the folk art style.
+After closing in the 1970s due to weather damage, the City of New Haven restored the antique Carousel a decade later and it became listed on the National Registry of Historic Places.
 It has 72 restored mounts on a 60-foot platform and is decorated with paintings that represent New Haven.